eFinder

 INSUFFICIENT EVIDENCE

-— No evidence found in archive to confirm or refute predictions about ecosystem collapse.
+No relevant evidence found in cross-references, web search, or Wikipedia entries to confirm or refute the claim.

 “Collapse of critical ecosystems even far away disrupts a delicate balance that can 'drive displacement of millions, change global weather patterns, increase global food and water scarcity, and drive geopolitical competition for remaining resources'”